lupyuen/AWSIOT/README.md

 0. Do not connect Red because we are using external power

-0. Install the driver from http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41
+0. Install the console cable driver from http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41

 0. Attach the GrovePi+ Shield and sensors: http://www.seeedstudio.com/depot/GrovePi-Starter-Kit-for-Raspberry-Pi-ABB23-CE-certified-p-2572.html?cPath=122_154_151